-Staying hydrated is key, so if the puppy continues to act sick it should be handed fluids regularly.
-If your dog is a reluctant drinker you could add a little bit of low-sodium bouillon to the water in order to increase fluids.
+Staying hydrated is key, so if the puppy acts sick, it should be handed fluids regularly.
+If your dog is a reluctant drinker, add a little bit of low-sodium bouillon to the water to increase fluids.

-On the prevention side, it’s critical to keep from feeding the dog table scraps.
-Keeping them supervised is important so they don’t ingest anything bad.
+On the prevention side, keeping from feeding the dog table scraps is critical.
+Keeping them supervised is important, so they don’t ingest anything bad.
 If you have a yard, make sure there are no toxic plants.

 If you need to take your puppy to the vet, it could be helpful to bring them a stool sample so the physician can quickly diagnose the dog’s condition.